SharmilaSrinivasa/Paycom-virtual-program/README.md

 Website Demo:
 -------------
-Check the WebsiteDemo file to view the project demo.
+Check the ProjectDemo file to view the project demo.